 No matter how much you say or explain, children will notice what you do as inspiration to do something or not do something.
 Lead by example and be an inspiration to motivate your child to do something.
 The logic is simple: if you want them to be good, to do well at school, be responsible, stay positive, or be respectful of other people, you need to show them how.

 And if you want to tell your child the importance of being responsible or honest, say what you mean and mean what you say.
 If you want them to be courteous, you should always say please and thank you when necessary.
 And that, you must do even when they are not around.
+Children are very observant and notice exactly the parent’s behavior.
+Asking them to be honest and then lying in front of them is a big contradiction.

 Your child may not always be successful in what he does, and failure can be demotivating.
 Encouragement can help the child become persistent and continue trying his best in spite of failing once or more.
 Encouragement is a form of positive reinforcement and recognizes the child’s efforts and progress.
+Use words like “excellent, that was great, good effort, keep it up.

 8. Make it competitive

 When you compete, your natural instinct is to win.
 That alone is enough motivation for a person to do his or her best.
 One way to encourage the child to do something is to make it a competition.
 For instance, saying “whoever eats everything on the plate first gets to play a cool game”, can encourage the child to finish the meal.
+But don’t make comparisons with other siblings.

 One way to motivate the child is to give them some control over what they do, by giving them some choices.
 For instance, ask the child if she wants to wear dress A or dress B to school.
 While she cannot choose whether or not to go to school, she gets to choose how she dresses for it.
 Likewise, you can give the children options wherever possible, making it seem like it is their choice.
 Kids are more likely to do what they choose to do rather than what we want them to do, which means having options can be motivating.